8 of 10 in 2014, can BJP repeat its magic in Maharashtra?

 Also Read | Phase 2 of polling will decide on how the opposition shapes up against BJP

 Back in 2014, the NDA had bagged 8 out of the ten seats, while the other two had been bagged by the Congress.
-This year the BJP and its ally Shiv Sena are contesting four seats each.
+This year the BJP and its ally Shiv Sena are contesting on four seats each.
 The Congress and the NCP will fight it out in 5 and 4 seats respectively and in Amaravati, the NCP is backing an ally.